Muhammad-Taimur/SoundStreaming/README.md

 ## Build from the source:

-In order to build the app you must provide your own API key fom soundcloud.com.
+In order to build the app you must provide your own API key from soundcloud.com.
 Open local.properties file and paste your key instead of ***YOUR_API_KEY*** text in this line:
 ```
 soundcloudapi="YOUR_API_KEY"